foldda/rda/README.md

 | John | M   | 70  |
 | Kate | F   | 63  |

-As you can see in these examples, in an RDA-encoded string, it first defines the delimiter chars ("delimiters") to be used at the begining of the string, then after these delimiters, it encodes data elements at different locations in the multi-dimensional array using the delimiters (accordingly to the intended dimemsion level) to separate these data elements.[^2]
+As you can see in these examples, in an RDA-encoded string, it first defines the delimiter chars ("delimiters") to be used at the beginning of the string, then after these delimiters, it encodes data elements at different locations in the multi-dimensional array using the delimiters (accordingly to the level of the intended dimension) to separate these data elements.[^2] By defining more delimiters, it can create as many dimensions in the encoding space as required.

 [^2]: A more detailed explanation of RDA encoding rule can be found in this repo's wiki.

-## The Problem To Solve And The Idea
+## The Problem To Solve (And The Idea)

 Reliable cross-program data exchange, such as between a browser app and its service-hosting remote server, or between an IoT device and its control console, are often more complex and more difficult, as the involved programs may have different business requirements and use different data models.
-Normally it involves building custom pipelines on dedicated hardware connecting the communicating parties, and either having an 'agreed' format (i.e. a schema) for the data exchange or having the pipelines to do the schema convertion.
+Normally it involves building custom pipelines on dedicated hardware connecting the communicating parties, and either having an 'agreed' format (i.e. a schema) for the data exchange or having the pipelines to do the schema conversion.

 <div align='center'>
 <img src='img/Pre-Charian-data-transport.png' width='550' align='center'>